 Regular contact with non-human animals can teach us innumerable lessons about how to better live the wild life.
 Whether it’s your dog or cat at home, a horse or pig at the farm, or a deer, fox or squirrel you encounter in nature — all these creatures live in the flow of life without even trying.
 If only human life was so easy!
-How do they do they do this and what can we learn from watching their behaviour and spending time with them?
+How do they do this?
+What can we learn from watching their behaviour and spending time with them?
 Here are a few big ones:

 Live in the present moment